akashzwt/fadder-slider/README.md

 ````

 ### Settings
 Here you can set your responsive screen also.
-And also set items for that screen viewport.<br>
+And also set items for that screen viewport.<br><br>
 Following shows the default options for Fadder.

 ````javascript